afontenot/pyweight/README.md

 ## Installing PyWeight

-How you use Pyweight will depend on what platform you want to use it on.
-Pyweight should run on any PC platform with support for its dependencies, but has only been tested on Linux and Windows.
+How you use PyWeight will depend on what platform you want to use it on.
+PyWeight should run on any PC platform with support for its dependencies, but has only been tested on Linux and Windows.

 On Windows, you can download an experimental build from the